digitalocean/ovs/Documentation/intro/install/dpdk.rst

 Install OVS
 ~~~~~~~~~~~

 OVS can be installed using different methods.
-For OVS to use DPDK datapath, it
+For OVS to use DPDK, it
-has to be configured with DPDK support (``--with-dpdk``).
+has to be configured to build against the DPDK library (``--with-dpdk``).

 .. note::
   This section focuses on generic recipe that suits most cases.
 For